Tina-Gh/Machine_Learning/README.md

   <b> *34_NLP.ipynb:</b>

    The dataset is "Restaurant_Reviews.tsv".
 In this code in Natural Language Processing, I did a text classification on restaurant reviews, and the accuracy became 73% 😎!
    This section can be regarded as "sentimental Analysis" as well.
+The more complex applications of NLP (Natural Language Processing) are DNLP (Deep Natural Language Processing) and "seq2seq" in chat bots.